NOAA-GFDL/pyFMS/README.md

 ## **Installation**
 pyFMS requires a compiled `cFMS` library and the pyFMS repository contains cFMS as a submodule.
-If `cFMS` is not installed on the user's local system, the library can be installed by
+If `cFMS` is not installed on the user's local system, the library can be installed with

 ```
 1.  git clone --recursive https://github.com/NOAA-GFDL/pyFMS.git